elv-Duy/Movieclips_channel_data_scraping/README.md

 # Movieclips_channel_data_scraping
-A script to extract metadata from YouTube's Movieclips channel using a provided list of video URLs separated by year of upload
+A script to extract metadata from the Movieclips channel on YouTube, using a provided list of video URLs organized by the year of upload.

 ## Installation
 ```
 pip install selenium beautifulsoup4 lxml
 ```

-## Provided URLs separated by year of upload
+## URLs Provided by Year of Upload
 ```
 video_info_2020.txt
 video_info_2021.txt